vbarrosos/nhs_ed_simulation/README.md

 ## Results <a name = "results"></a>

-You can view the detailed simulation report, which includes analysis and results, directly below:
+You can view the detailed simulation report, which includes parameters and results, directly below:

 ![Simulation Report](./data/simulation_report.pdf)

+In this report, I ran a comparative analysis between three different simulations, where I decreased from simulation 1 the total lengths of stay in hours for Major acuity patients (sim 2) and then for all patients (sim 3).
+Between simulations 1 and 2, Major patients would face queues seven times shorter on average.
+This type of reduction on the total length of stay could be achieved, for example, by implement earlier patient discharge or transfer to other hospital services.

 ## Built Using <a name = "built_using"></a>